 - Peel and slice the cucumber and scrape out the seeds with a spoon.
 Shred the cucumber and place into a strainer or a large bowl.
 Set aside while you prepare the sauce.

-- In a medium-size bowl, whisk together: yogurt, mint, lemon juice, 2 minced garlic cloves, 1/4 tsp salt, and 1/4 tsp pepper
+- In a medium-size bowl, whisk together: yogurt, mint, lemon juice, 2 minced garlic cloves, ¼ teaspoon salt, and ¼ teaspoon pepper

 - Divide mixture into 8 four-ounce balls (I use a food scale for this) and shape into 5-inch cylinders.
 I had enough mixture leftover to make an additional 2.5 oz meatball.
 Spray the basket of the air fryer with non-stick spray and arrange the kofta on the rack, leaving space in between for proper air circulation.
 If you have a small appliance, you may need to do this in two batches